Strategies to Increase Sales: Asking Bold Discovery Questions

-Here's an example we often hear in discovery: "Our reps are getting great first meetings with companies, but they aren't high enough in the organization."
-If you feel like there is an opening in the conversation to talk more specifically about challenges, here are some question options that skew negative:
+If you feel like there is an opening in the conversation to talk more specifically about challenges, here are some questions that will help you dig deeper:

-- What’s the biggest frustration in your job?
+- What’s the biggest frustration in XYZ situation?

-- What’s holding you back from achieving your goals?
+- What’s holding you back from solving XYZ challenge?

 - What changes would you make if you had an unlimited budget?

 - If your people had an additional day in the week, what would you have them work on?

 - What companies do you model yourselves on or aspire to be like?